luyadev/luya/docs/guide/luya-guideline.md

 + Heading 1 titles will be removed from rendering on luya.io and the navigation title is used instead
 + Heading 2 titles will be used to automatically generate the table of contents on luya.io

-In order to create a link inside the guide or PHPDoc to a PHP Class use the following syntax:
+In order to create a link inside the guide or PHPDoc to a PHP class use the following syntax:

 + `{{luya\base\Module}}` This will generate a link to the API for the given class name.
 + `{{luya\base\Module::$apis}}` Generate a link to an API class with property `$apis`.